Madonna studies: Comparisons

 The field has been analogously used both to defend or criticize other academic trends, and subfields, mostly from the post-Madonna studies era.
 Danish professor Erik Steinskog, used the field to defend the courses proposed for Beyoncé.
-Historian professor David Roediger, noticed that in November 1997, The New York Times Magazine ridiculed whiteness studies and name it the silly successor to porn studies and Madonna studies.
-He also, pointed out: "The idea of studying the popularity of Madonna has been grist for the mills of many critics of trends in scholarship on American culture.
-No writer has more precisely described what is at stake in such studies than bell hooks".
+Michael Dango also compared the Madonna-ology with the ongoing courses of Taylor Swift in 2024.
+Historian professor David Roediger, noticed that in November 1997, The New York Times Magazine ridiculed whiteness studies calling it as the "silly successor" of the porn studies and Madonna studies.

 Back in the 2000s, Michael Bérubé explained the related-critics and comparisons, saying that "as long as cultural studies is taken to be identical to Madonna Studies, the critiques of cultural studies follow an altogether predictable path".
 Writing for The Chronicle of Higher Education, Bérubé noticed that since the importation of cultural studies to the United States, the field "has basically turned into a branch of pop-culture criticism".
 In this vein, Stuart Hall, one of the most influential authors in the cultural studies, commented: "I really cannot read another cultural-studies analysis of Madonna or The Sopranos".
 According to American writer Julia Keller: "Madonna Studies 101 [is the] derisive nickname sometimes applied to cultural studies".

-In Vamps & Tramps: New Essays (2011), Camille Paglia notated that the "current academic writing on Madonna" and indeed on American popular culture in general is of "deplorably low quality".
+In Vamps & Tramps: New Essays (2011), Paglia referred to the "current academic writing on Madonna" and also on American popular culture in general as "deplorably low quality".
 It is marked by "inaccuracy, bathos, overinterpretation, overpoliticization and grotesquely inappropriate jargon borrowed from pseudotechnical semiotics and moribund French theory".
 Authors in Evaluating Creativity: Making and Learning by Young People (2000), commented that "whatever one's position on the Madonna debate, she stands as an image for a more general anxiety in the study of culture, and this respect the overall effect of postmodernism has been to unsettle criteria for evaluation in the arts in two ways: the neo-conservative backlash and cultural relativism".